ojsung/job-requestor/README.md

 /**
  * JobRequestor is in charge of receiving job requests and posting them to the Redis messaging server.
  * In order to know when a job is properly accepted, you must be subscribed to jobRequestorInstance.responseNotifier's "accepted" event.
- * @param channels An array of IChannelInfo to which the JobRequestor may need to post
+ * @param channels An array of IChannelInfo to which the JobRequestor may need to post.
  * @param [publisher] Optional.
 If it is not provided, the 'options' paramter must be given.
 A RedisClient instance that is NOT set as a subscriber
  * @param [subscriber] Optional.
 If it is not provided, but publisher is, it will be duplicated from the publisher.
 If publisher is not provided, then the
  * 'options' parameter must be given.